sarahschirduan/sarahschirduan.github.io/_posts/2019-07-20-variables-affecting-sales.md

 Next, I used the summary formula to look at basic stats and the str formula to look at data types.

-Summary Stats: We can see there are 200 stores, sales range from $16k to $73k, inventory ranges from $184k to $1M, traffic ranges from 1300 people to 7800 people.
+Summary Stats: We can see there are 200 Stores, Sales range from $16k to $73k, Inventory ranges from $184k to $1M, Traffic ranges from 1300 people to 7800 people.

 Data Types: Sales, OH, and Traffic should be integers.
 Store is more of an identifier so we won’t be using it.